gzweigle/open-hybrid-piano/CONTRIBUTING.md

 ## Timeliness
 If you are reading this and it has been multiple years since a change to the repo, that means my DIY Time Machine worked and I am presently living approximately 1500 years in the past.
 Unlikely to see a pull request or issue.

+## Guidelines

+Keep the repo as small as possible.
+Large files may not be accepted.

+The file headers are already too long.
+Checking if the license boilerplate is required and it may be removed in the future.
+This GitHub repo has a history of changes and contributions.

 ## Policies

 The following contribution guidelines are ordered from least to most restrictive.

 ### *research/* subdirectories
-Except for within the *software/* directory (see below), I hope to accept most pull requests for *research/*.
+Except for within the *software/* directory (see below), I will try to accept most pull requests for *research/*.
 It is research after all!

 ### *releases/* subdirectories
 High bar for acceptance.
 Also, note that for hardware, my present thinking is only gerber files will be in the *releases/* subdirectories.

 ### *packages/* directory
-Hope to rarely change.
+Rarely changes once a package is done.

 ### *software/* directory
 Until a security policy is setup, this directory is not going to change much.